wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/how-do-i-know-if-a-module-needs-transformation.md

 # How Do I Know if a WASM Module Needs Transformation?

+Good question!

+Normally, you would look at the well-written interface documentation for the WebAssembly module to see which native "OS" functions it calls and to discover what data types are used for the interface parameters.

+Ok, back in reality...

 ## The `clock_time_get` WebAssembly Module

-In this case, the native "OS" function we want to call is `clock_time_get` and hopefully, the interfaces it uses have been well documented.

-Meanwhile, back in reality...

 In order to understand whether or not this module needs transformation, we need to take a look inside the WebAssembly module.